Spend a year learning with the people and places that matter most to you.

 What questions and concerns do you have for your community?
 Your curiosity leads to change.

-The Vermont Community Fellows Program (VCFP) is for Vermont residents 16+ interested in engaging with the places, people and groups that matter to them.
-This yearlong process offers students and adults practical skills, mentorship, stipends, and, above all, time in a supportive environment to explore the complexities around an issue affecting their community.
+The Vermont Community Fellows Program (VCFP) is for Vermont residents 18+ interested in engaging with the places, people and groups that matter to them.
+This yearlong process offers practical skills, mentorship, stipends, and, above all, time in a supportive environment to explore the complexities around an issue affecting their community.

 Apply now!